Nylilsa/nylilsa.github.io/guides/th17-maingame-score.md

 2. Shot: during any kind of hyper, hitting enemies with your shot generates green items.
 During stages 1 to 3, PIV from the shot is just as important as hyper cancels, while from stage 4 onwards it's not as important but it's still very relevant, the ideal is to try to hit as many targets as possible during your hyper to maximize gain.
 [hl2]Note: it doesn't have to deal damage, PIV is generated even when bosses have no hp bar for example.[/hl2]

-3. Spell and non-cancels: killing a non-spell or a spell card turns every bullet left on screen into green items, optimizing cancels is ideal when possible.
+3. Spell and non-cancels: killing a non-spell or a spell-card turns every bullet left on screen into green items, optimizing cancels is ideal when possible.

 4. Spirit strikes: manually breaking your own hyper by pressing the bomb button performs a spirit strike, an explosion that cancels bullets around you and turns them into green items, this is only used during penult spell and the final spell of Keiki.
 [hl2]Note: spirit strikes and hyper breaks are not the same, and explosions triggered by getting hit during a hyper do NOT turn bullets into green items.[/hl2]